collegiumv/cv_jekyll/pages/academics/courses/cognitive-science.md

 ---
-title: Cognitive Science | CGS 2301
+title: COGNITIVE SCIENCE | CGS 2301
 layout: page
 ---

-#### Cognitive Science
+#### COGNITIVE SCIENCE

 #### Instructor: Dr. Alice O’Toole

 #### CGS 2301

-An introduction to the study of the brain and behavior from the point of view of cognitive science, including approaches from psychology, philosophy, neuropsychology, and computational modeling.
-Includes phenomena involving sensory systems, memory, decision making, language, and communication.
+This course is an introduction to the study of the brain and behavior from the point of view of cognitive science, including approaches from psychology, philosophy, neuropsychology, and computational modeling.
+Phenomena involving sensory systems, memory, decision-making, language, and communication are discussed.